The Power of Social Skills Stories for Kindergarten

 Email

-The simple power of a well-written social story can transform classroom behavior for an individual student and also your entire class!
-In this post, I’m going to share my best tips for creating effective social stories for kindergarten.
+The simple power of a well-written social skills story can transform classroom behavior for an individual student and also your entire class!
+In this post, I’m going to share my best tips for creating effective social skills stories for kindergarten.
 This simple tool can have a huge impact on your behavior management as you teach students important skills that will help them for years to come.

 The power of social stories for kindergarten